The Practice of Self-Interruption: The Engage-Disengage Game

 This infographic and text were originally published on clickertraining.com in the article "Reducing Leash Reactivity" (click to read full article).
 Feel free to print and share the infographic for educational and training purposes by downloading it here.
+Purchase a Poster version and other product prints at the Choose Positive Society6 store.

 Many dogs struggle to stay relaxed when they see another dog, a person, or a specific environmental stimulus, and end up reacting with an intense stress response.
 Stress responses can be categorized into fight (such as barking, lunging), flight (such as avoiding, hiding), freeze (such as cowering, shutting down), or fool around (such as jumping, mouthing) behaviors.